Chii1-chips/Chii1-chips/README.md

 ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡˚𖦹𓆜✩⋆ ⋆⭒𓆟⋆｡

+## Things you should know before interacting w/ silly ol' me!

+I have anxiety and depression (yes, I'm diagnosed!) , so, I most likely won't go up to you first.
+I don't mind interaction, of course, I always encourage it! :) Of course, please read my name before int.
+I have constant mood swings.
+I am a senstive person.
+You'll know if i'm upset if I don't talk or don't int back.
+However, SOMETIMES, I may go on sidequests, meaning I just forget to tell you if I'm going afk.
+I can pretty much just say whatever i am thinking in the moment, or say things without knowing are rude.
+I don't typically use tone tags, but if they help you, then ask! idm ^_^. (just be kind about it).
+I am not very confrontational, so I may just block or ignore entirely.
+Of course, I am joking about literally everything.
+However, the only times when I'm serious is when I'm helping someone, or I'm talking about my mental health/struggles.

 ## The do's, the not's the yadada..

 - I am a minor (in the ranges of 13-15.)
 So please be wary.
 I do not mind older friends, but if you are over 18+, then respectfully, keep the tone friendly .

-## I am a sensitive person, and someone with trauma.
-I may get triggered easily by sucidal jokes.
+## I may get triggered easily by sucidal jokes.
 Sucide is a very heavy topic, and if you, or your friends talk about it, i may just leave the game entirely or space without warning.
 I am doing this for my mental.
 I am, also clingy to people when I share personal information to!.

 - Do NOT copy/take inspo my skins whatsoever in pt.
 Doesn't matter.
 It doesn't matter if you're a friend of mine or not, do not copy them UNLESS i'm gifting you one. okay? ok! ^_^ .